 The fairly new Dongdaemun Design Plaza is one of the most eccentric buildings in Seoul, an Instagrammers paradise and a can’t miss place to see in Seoul.
 The building was designed by Zaha Hadid who designed the Morpheus Hotel in Macau and the Heydar Aliyev Center in Azerbaijan.

 Apart from being a major urban landmark, it is also one of the best attractions in Seoul.
 The building can also be visited and has a rooftop park, exhibition spaces, parts of the original Seoul fortress, a design museum, the design lab, the academy hall, media center, seminar room, the designers lounge, the design market and more retail stores.
-This is a tourist attraction in Seoul you cannot miss and it is different and beautiful day and night.
+This is a tourist attraction in Seoul you cannot miss and it is beautiful day and night.

 Dongdaemun Design Plaza is also the place where you will exit if you take the subway through Dongdaemun History & Culture Park Station.